jeffersoncgo/content-recommender/README.md

-# Movie Recommender
+# Content Recommender

-This project is a web application that leverages your Jellyfin server to recommend movies based on your watch history and preferences.
-It analyzes your watched movies and suggests similar, unwatched movies, considering various factors like genre, ratings, actors, directors, and production year.
+This project is a web application that leverages your Jellyfin server to recommend Contents based on your watch history and preferences.
+It analyzes your watched Contents and suggests similar, unwatched Contents, considering various factors like genre, ratings, actors, directors, and production year.

 ## Features

-*   **Personalized Recommendations:** Get movie suggestions tailored to your viewing habits.
+*   **Personalized Recommendations:** Get Content suggestions tailored to your viewing habits.
 *   **Jellyfin Integration:** Connects directly to your Jellyfin server to fetch your library data.
 *   **Configurable Similarity:** The `findSimilar.js` file allows you to adjust the weights for different attributes (genre, ratings, actors, etc.) to fine-tune the recommendation algorithm.
 *   **User-Friendly Interface:** A clean and intuitive interface to log in to your Jellyfin server and view recommendations.